V.O.I.C.E. spells Voice

 Only the foolhardy would dismiss the 2025 deadline for the switch from a legacy phone network to digital.

-The change from ISDN might not be imminent, but organisations need to consider VOIP as the viable alternative and start planning to use or deploy it.
+The change from ISDN might not be imminent, but organisations need to consider their future workspace journey and consider IP Voice as the alternative, and start thinking how they can start planning to use or deploy it.
 After all, it will create the foundation for the majority of an organisation’s communications projects over the coming years if they haven’t already adopted its use.
 Cloud Voice provides an ideal, feature-rich solution to the big switch – and here’s why…

 “There are several benefits to being in the cloud, one of them is that legacy switches and PBXs won’t have to be replaced.”